Joffrey Lupul accuses Maple Leafs of injury cheating

 There have never been any questions about Horton, who has never played a game for the Leafs since coming in a trade for David Clarkson on Feb.
 26, 2015 in an exchange of contract problems with the Columbus Blue Jackets.
 Horton, 32, has a degenerative spine condition and is not expected to play again.

-But Lupul, 33, claimed on his verified @jlupul account in an Instagram post on Sunday night he is healthy and ready to play: "I'm ready..
-Just awaiting the call.."
-When last week's failed physical was mentioned by his followers, Lupul posted, "Haha failed physical.
+But Lupul, 33, claimed on his verified @jlupul account in an Instagram post on Sunday night he is healthy and ready to play: "I'm ready … Just awaiting the call.."
+When last week's failed physical was mentioned by his followers, Lupul posted, "Haha failed physical?
 They cheat, everyone lets them."
 Lupul deleted the latter post after a stream of comments from followers.

 Lupul can file a grievance with the NHL over the long-term injury decision through the NHL Players' Association, generally within 60 days of the perceived dispute.
 No one from the NHLPA could be immediately reached for comment.

 A Maple Leafs spokesman said Monday morning the team will not comment on the matter.
+NHL deputy commissioner Bill Daly said in an e-mail message he was not in position to comment "at this point."

 By placing Lupul, Horton (who has a $5.3-million cap hit) and Robidas ($3-million) on the LTIR, the Leafs are able to use the matching amounts of their salaries to create room under the salary cap to promote younger players or sign other players.
 Horton's contract runs until the end of the 2019-20 season.
 Robidas' contract expired in July and he is now employed by the Leafs as a player development coach.